marko-londo/Code-Reference-Library/README.md

   * Get the month from a series of YYYY-MM-DD HH:MM:SS values and set it as an index in a new df.<br>
   ***AND***
-  * Extract str type value counts and set them as columns in that df.<br>
+  * Extract str type value counts and set them as columns in that df.

   ```python
   import pandas as pd